Tacoma Rainiers Game Notes: vs. Las Vegas (7:05 PT)

 Stone Russell is a professional prospect as well (infielder), and is committed to play baseball at the University of Florida, pending where he may be selected in July's MLB First Year Player Draft.

-A FULLY-LOADED FORD: DH Mike Ford drew a walk with the bases loaded in the seventh inning last night, already his 23rd RBI with the bases loaded this season.
+A FULLY-LOADED FORD: DH Mike Ford drew a walk with the bases loaded in the seventh inning on Wednesday, already his 23rd RBI with the bases loaded this season.
 Ford is 10-for-14 with the sacks packed with 18 total bases (2.019 OPS), and hit two grand slams in 10 days, on 4/21 vs. El Paso (3 HR, career-high 8 RBI) and 4/30 at Las Vegas in a pair of Tacoma wins.
-Ford's 48 RBI trail only Las Vegas's Cody Thomas (50) and Adolis Garcia of the Texas Rangers (49) for the most in all of North American pro baseball.
+Ford's 49 RBI trail only Las Vegas's Cody Thomas (50) for the most in all of North American professional baseball.
+Adolis Garcia of the Texas Rangers leads Major League Baseball with 49 RBI.

 FESTAVAL: Rainiers RHP Matt Festa has been absolute nails after being optioned to Tacoma on April 9.
 He's carrying a 0.47 ERA in 16 games (19.0 IP, 1 ER), and has converted all nine of his save opportunities, which leads the Pacific Coast League, by three.
 Festa is allowing a meager .100 average (6 hits) vs. Triple-A batters, after retiring the side in order (1 K) to close Tuesday's 5-4 homestand-opening win over Las Vegas.
 He saved three straight Tacoma victories in four days (May 20-23 @ ABQ, vs. LV).